 2. In WWII Beer Was Recommended for Colic

-In cases where a veterinarian was not available, WWII era documents recommended soldiers give their horses beer as one of many recommended treatments for colic.
-Of course, some of the remedies they used back then are questionable with recommendations for giving turpentine, eggs, and milk. (source)
+In cases where a veterinarian was not available, WWII-era documents recommended soldiers using beer to treat colic.
+Of course, some of the remedies they used back then are questionable with recommendations for giving turpentine, eggs, and milk, or maybe even alcohol! (source)

-In order to understand this, you must also think about the alternatives.
+To get why soldiers used beer for colic, consider what other options they had.
 On the battlefield, there may not have been access to a veterinarian.
-Where today we might tube a horse or x-ray it to determine what the issue is, they didn’t have that luxury.
+Today we might tube a horse or x-ray it to determine what the issue is, they didn’t have that luxury.

 3. Different Treatments for Different Types of Colic